jonasacres/chainmail/PROTOCOL.md

 ```
 // cm_dht_hash is a buffer for a cryptohash, in the algorithm specified by the final protocol
-// cm_dht_pubkey is a buffer for a public key, in the algorithm specified by the final protocol, expressed in some standarized format
+// cm_dht_pubkey is a buffer for a public key, in the algorithm specified by the final protocol, expressed in some standardized format
 // cm_dht_req_type is an enumeration specifying a request type

 struct cm_dht_message {